-Code Reference data Definition 1 Looked after child The definition of a looked after child is: "Children looked after includes all children being looked after by a local authority including those subject to care orders
+Code Reference data Definition 1 Looked after child The definition of a looked after child is: "Children looked after includes all children being looked after by a local authority including those subject to care orders under Section 31 of the Children Act 1989 and those looked after on a voluntary basis through an agreement with their parents under Section 20 of the Children Act 1989."

-Definition

-I those looked ent with their 989."

-luntary of the Children

-er or interim care and Section 38

-orders for their Act 1989 and

-ated - this othority or der with a The Children

-more than 13

-a child is a

-reasonable

-•

-the duration of the remand.
-This ceases on release or sentence.
+Code Reference data Definition Children who are accommodated under voluntary agreement with their parents (Section 20 of the Children Act 1989) Children who are the subject of a care order or interim care order, (Section 31 of the Children Act 1989 and Section 38 of the Children Act 1989) Children who are the subject of emergency orders for their protection, (Section 44 of the The Children Act 1989 and Section 46 of the The Children Act 1989) Children who are compulsorily accommodated - this includes children remanded to the local authority or subject to a criminal justice supervision order with a residence requirement, (Section 21 of the The Children Act 1989) All young people remanded by the court into the young people's secure estate will have 'looked after child' status for the duration of the remand.
+This ceases on release or 3 Child in need sentence.
 (If a young person is remanded for more than 13 weeks this entitles them to leaving care support on release).
-Under Section 17 of the The Children Act 1989 a child is a 'child in need' if: he/she is unlikely to achieve or maintain, or have the opportunity of achieving or maintaining, a reasonable standard of health or development without the provision for him/her of services by a local authority his/her health or development is likely to be significantly impaired, or further impaired, without the provision for him/her of such services
+Under Section 17 of the The Children Act 1989 a child is a 'child in need' if: he/she is unlikely to achieve or maintain, or have the opportunity of achieving or maintaining, a reasonable standard of health or development without the provision for him/her of services by a local authority his/her health or development is likely to be significantly impaired, or further impaired, without the provision for him/her of such services he/she is a disabled child These legislative definitions may be summarised into the following categories of children in need:

-Code Reference data Definition he/she is a disabled child These legislative definitions may be summarised into the following categories of children in need: significant harm: children who have suffered significant harm disabled children: children with physical disabilities, sensory disabilities, learning disabilities or emotional and behavioural disabilities parental illness/disability: alcohol or drug misusing parents, acutely ill parents (short term), chronically disabled parents, chronically mentally ill parents, children assuming responsibility for chronically ill, addicted, or disabled parents family in acute stress: homeless family, unsupported single parent, death of carer family dysfunction: domestic violence, inconsistent parenting, family breakdown socially unacceptable behaviour: disorderly behaviour, offending, truancy, unsafe sexual behaviour low income: asylum seeking families, non-habitually resident status, independent young people absent parenting: parents died, unaccompanied child asylum seekers, children privately fostered other: step-parent adoptions, inter country adoptions, court reports, subject access to files, historical allegations/complaints 2 Not a looked after child or a child in need -
+Code Reference data Definition significant harm: children who have suffered significant harm disabled children: children with physical disabilities, sensory disabilities, learning disabilities or emotional and behavioural disabilities parental illness/disability: alcohol or drug misusing parents, acutely ill parents (short term), chronically disabled parents, chronically mentally ill parents, children assuming responsibility for chronically ill, addicted, or disabled parents family in acute stress: homeless family, unsupported single parent, death of carer family dysfunction: domestic violence, inconsistent parenting, family breakdown socially unacceptable behaviour: disorderly behaviour, offending, truancy, unsafe sexual behaviour low income: asylum seeking families, non-habitually resident status, independent young people absent parenting: parents died, unaccompanied child asylum seekers, children privately fostered other: step-parent adoptions, inter country adoptions, court reports, subject access to files, historical allegations/complaints 2 Not a looked after child or a child in need -